chenlei1982/ColonImmune/README.md

 # ColonImmune
-Codes for analtzing the scRNA-seq data of normal colon
+Codes for analyzing the scRNA-seq data of normal colon

 In this respository, codes for analyzing the scRNA-seq data of normal colon are provided.
 These codes implement five featrue ranking algorithms: last absolute shrinkage and selection operator (LASSO), light gradient boosting machine (LightGBM), Monte Carlo feature selection (MCFS), Minimum Redundancy Maximum Relevance (mRMR) and random forest-based method, and two classification algiorithms: decision tree and random forest.